CARV-ICS-FORTH/carvllm-trace/README.md

 ## License

-Distributed under the terms of the [MIT license](LICENSE.md), carvllm-trace is free and open source software.
+Distributed under the terms of the [Apache v2 License](LICENSE.md), carvllm-trace is free and open source software.